The Top 5 Business Travel Management Companies & How to Choose One

 Concur Travel is a legacy enterprise-level corporate travel and expense management software that offers a traditional platform with tight controls on spending.
 Concur’s travel management system is best for large, established businesses looking to maintain tight controls over travel spend management with little interest in flexibility and innovation.

 Egencia is the corporate travel agency developed by Expedia.
-It’s catered toward large enterprise and global businesses with a need for booking air, hotel, train, and car reservations.
+It caters to large enterprise and global businesses with a need for booking air, hotel, train, and car reservations.
 Their travel management platform includes policy and expense management tools.

 TripActions is a corporate travel booking tool that incentivizes business travelers into booking lower-cost hotel, flight, train and car options to help their companies save money on travel.
 In addition, the company is charged for each of the incentive gift cards for an employee leveraging a lower-cost hotel and this incremental expense is not included in the system, but charged back monthly.